 What We Do

 Canaan Valley NWR is excited to have an interpretive walk program that offers regular guided walks at scheduled times for the community.
 Topics and locations vary each week, please check the Events page for up to date information on current walks.
 Walk topics range from broad topics, such as hibernation, beavers, and critter tracking, to specific to the refuge, such as the unique features of Freeland, protected species of Canaan Valley, and the natural history of Canaan Valley.
 Refuge staff and volunteers offer walks throughout the year, with winter walks taking place on snowshoes.
 A limited supply of snowshoes is available on a first come, first served reservation basis.
-To reserve snowshoes, email email@example.com telling us how many pairs you will need and which walk you will be attending.
-Please note the refuge does not have children's sized snowshoes.
-If you are interested in leading walks, check out the Get Involved page.
+To reserve snowshoes, email firstname.lastname@example.org telling us how many pairs you will need and which walk you will be attending.

 Each spring, the refuge hosts the 6th grade classes from Tucker Valley, Davis- Thomas, and Harman schools.
 Wild School is an annual environmental education program that uses a combination of classroom visits and a refuge field trip to teach about wetland environments, and why they are important.
 Volunteers on an environmental education committee assist refuge staff in planning, classroom visits, and organizing the culminative field trip in late April/early May.

 Getting children interested in the outdoors and their local environments from a young age is important community involvement for the refuge.
 One program we run is Storytime, where we work with kindergarteners at Davis-Thomas School once a month to engage with them about different animals.
 Refuge staff will read a story to the group, followed by an organized craft activity.
 We are interested in expanding this program into other schools/community groups.
-Please reach out to email@example.com to organize a Storytime event for your students.

 Management and Conservation